davay42/starovdenis.com/content/cv/index.md

 I am a digital designer and frontend developer with very wide skillset.
 I have more than 12 years of experience in web technologies.
 I build UI with Vue and many other amazing open source libraries.
 I can build an interactive experience or a digital product from ground up by myself or or in collaboration with a remote team.

 I am passionate about working on impactful projects.
 I'm open for participation in creative industry and art projects, involving experiments with audio synthesis, vector graphics, web animations, interfaces and intermedia.
-Open source is very welcomed but not required.
+Macing code open source is very welcomed but optional.
+Let's build something together!

 [GitHub Profile](https://github.com/davay42) | [Personal Website](http://starovdenis.com) | [LinkedIn profile](https://www.linkedin.com/in/denis-starov/)